-REGISTER here for an upcoming Fearless Physical Activity Events
+REGISTER here for the final upcoming Fearless Physical Activity Events

 The Canadian Congenital Heart Alliance (CCHA) is thrilled to announce the Fearless Physical Activity event series.
 CCHA has partnered with the CHEO's HALO Research Institute and recreational facilities in your local community to deliver Fearless Physical Activity events for children, teens, and adults living with congenital heart disease (CHD) held across Ontario in 2017.
 These events will offer opportunities to: